-When Mold Testing Might Be Useful
+When Is Mold Testing Useful?

 - Odors Without Visibly Apparent Issues – Due to its inconspicuous nature, a lot of times with mold, clients often smell it before they can see it.
-If you are detecting unexplained, musty odors — you might need to test your property for mold.
+If you detect unexplained, musty odors — you might need to test your property for mold.
 Through air quality testing, an inspector can determine if there is an elevation of mold spores in the indoor air that could be contributing to the odor.
 A certified mold inspector will also conduct a full mold inspection to track down the mold and moisture source.